Wolverine: Origins: Daken

 In an attempt to prevent Wolverine from finding them, some members of the government send Nuke to stop him.
 Captain America, Cyclops, Emma Frost, and Hellion intervene.
 Frost reveals that Wolverine has a son, Daken, who is being controlled by the government the way Wolverine had been, and that he hates his father.

-Hoping to rescue his son from whoever is controlling him, Wolverine plans to weaken Daken with adamantium power Dido's, eventually focusing his efforts on acquiring the substance from Maverick (who was a fellow victim/member with Logan in the secretive governmental Weapon X program back in the 1960s.)
-Before Wolverine can learn where the carbonadium is, however, they are attacked by Omega Red.
+Hoping to rescue his son from whoever is controlling him, Wolverine plans to weaken Daken with adamantium power Dido's, eventually focusing his efforts on acquiring the substance from Maverick, a fellow victim/member with Logan in the secretive governmental Weapon X program during the 1960s.
+Before Wolverine can learn where the carbonadium is, they are attacked by Omega Red.
 Wolverine is briefly knocked unconscious, giving Omega Red a head start for the carbonadium, which is in Berlin.

 Wolverine travels to Berlin followed by and meets up with the Black Widow.
 Wolverine surrenders to agents of S.H.I.E.L.D. who have been following him.
 He is taken to a S.H.I.E.L.D. base and placed in restraints.
 Daken, disguised as a S.H.I.E.L.D agent, uses his bone claws to wound Wolverine.
 After healing, Wolverine escapes from the facility.

 Wolverine catches up to his son, only to find Daken being attacked by Cyber.
 Wolverine saves Daken, allowing him to escape.

 In an elaborate plan to draw Daken into the open, Wolverine arranges for the Winter Soldier to hire Deadpool to kill Wolverine.
 When Wolverine is incapacitated and Deadpool appears close to succeeding, Daken intervenes so he can be the one to kill his father.
 The Winter Soldier, who has been watching, shoots Daken in the head with a carbonadium bullet.
 This renders Daken unconscious, but does not kill him.